 Pour painted Christmas ornaments: an easy way to turn clear glass or plastic balls into gorgeous, colourful homemade ornaments.

-I first made pour-painted ornaments about 15 years ago.
-A friend and I were making all of our Christmas gifts by hand that year, and among many other things, we made a ton of homemade ornaments.
+I first made pour-painted ornaments 20 years ago.
+A friend and I made all of our Christmas gifts by hand that year, and among many other things, we made dozens of ornaments out of clear glass balls.

 Just look at the colour of these ornaments!
 Don’t they look amazing?

 You may also want to see how we make glitter ornaments with clear plastic balls.

 If you’ve never heard of pour painting, Aleacia from Dilly Dali Art demonstrates the process beautifully in her painted garden pot project for kids.